 This goes for both sides of the equations.
 Both you and your parents should sit down to discuss general rules and expectations before any issues come up.
 This will help avoid any unnecessary future conflicts and compromise on any points of contention.

 Figure out exactly how much you are expected to contribute to housing costs.
 If this interrupts any financial issues you may be trying to deal with before moving back out, bring it up.
 Chances are your parents are going to give you some leeway if it means getting you out of the nest sooner.

 Make A Timeline

 Take the time to specifically figure out when you want to leave.
-This may require running some numbers and educated guessing, but having a rough estimate will put everyone more at easy.
-It also gives you a little bit of silver lining to look forward to when you get down about living back at home.
+This may require running some numbers and educated guessing, but having a rough estimate will put everyone more at ease.
+It also gives you a little bit of silver lining to look forward to when you get down to living back at home.